kylemonette/kylemonette.github.io/_posts/2024-12-29-vampire-matrices.md

 ---

 On Halloween in 2020, Matt Parker of the YouTube Channel *Standup Maths* posted a [video](https://www.youtube.com/watch?v=9nogAYHmnNw) about *Vampire Matrices*.
 In this early definition of the term, Parker defined a (single) Vampire Matrix to be a square matrix consisting of positive integers such that the square of the matrix is equal to its element-wise concatenation.
-As an example,
+As a $2\times 2$ example,
 \\[
 \mat{cc}
 3 & 4 \\\\ 6 & 8